tainn/scpet-feed-fetcher/README.md

 docker container stop <NAME>
 ```

-The daemon can be stopped (and removed due to the `--rm` option at run) by referencing either the `CONTAINER ID` or `NAME`, both of which can be accessed under the running containers list:
+The daemon can be stopped by referencing either the `CONTAINER ID` or `NAME`, both of which can be accessed under the running containers list:
 ```sh
 docker ps | grep -E "NAMES|scpet-rss"
 ```